In the event of a fire emergency, Fire & Emergency Services should be contacted by dialing 000 (Triple zero)

 Bush Fires happen every summer, they can start suddenly and without warning.
 Typically Western Australia’s (WA) bush fire season in the south west starts in November and continues through to April.
 As climate and seasonal conditions change, bush fires in WA are becoming more common and the risks are increasing.
 The devastating impact a bush fire has on a community has a lasting affect and can take years to recover from.
 You need to understand the bushfire risk to your family and home so you can make decisions now about what you will do if a bush fire starts.

-You will find essential information and advice to assist you to Prepare.
-Act.
-Survive at the DFES Website
+You will find essential information and advice to assist you to create your plan to either stay and defend your property, or evacuate at the DFES Website

 Bush Fire Survival Checklist

 It is possible that in spite of your best efforts to clean up around your house to reduce the risk of fire, circumstances may arise where you need to evacuate your home.

 Have you considered what you will need and what you should have ready?

 Having a quick 5 Minute Fire Chat with your family helps you to start the conversation about how you and your family will respond in an emergency.
 It’s important to remember that whilst emergency services such as fire fighters do their best to attend to all calls for assistance, their numbers and resources are limited and in a large scale incident they may not be able to get to everyone.
 As such it is vital that you and your family have a clear and up to date survival action plan in place for you, your family and your pets.

 Three questions to get the conversation started are;